happner/wild-pare/readme.md

     }
 }
 ```
-- based on the above structure, 4 subscriptions have happened:
+- based on the above structure, 6 subscriptions would have have happened, 3 for the path "ten_chars*", 2 for the same recipient ("subscriber1") but with different data, and 1 for a different recipient ("subscriber2")

 ```javascript